• What is the Vine of Obstacles?

 Overview:

-This program - created in 2013 to offer in-depth, dynamic training for practitioners living in the world - offers Zen practice under the guidance of Zen teachers Dōshō Rōshi and Tetsugan Sensei.
+This program - created in 2013 to offer in-depth, dynamic training for practitioners living "in the world" (versus living in a monastic or residential setting) - offers Zen practice under the guidance of Zen teachers Dōshō Rōshi and Tetsugan Osho.

 Our primary avenues for cultivating verification are daily zazen, dharma study, and engagement within the Vine container, and in the world.